zlogic/mendix-docs/content/en/docs/releasenotes/deployment/sap-cloud-platform.md

 #### Portal Improvements

-* Integrated Maia, a built-in chat interface powered by Generative AI, into the SAP Deployment Portal.
+* We integrated [Maia](/refguide/mendix-ai-assistance/), a built-in chat interface powered by Generative AI, into the SAP Deployment Portal.

 #### Bug Fixes

-* We have resolved the issue with downloading the MDA from the SAP Deployment Portal.
+* We fixed the MDA download issue in the SAP Deployment Portal.
-* We have fixed the "Loading More Environments" issue on the SAP Deployment Portal.
+* We fixed an issue where the **Load more** button failed to load additional items in the Environment list.

 ## 2024